ZeroTwentyFifty/zero_twenty_fifty/README.md

 # ZeroTwentyFifty

-This repository and application represents [ZeroTwentyFifty](https://zerotwentyfifty.com)'s implementation of the [WBCSD](https://www.wbcsd.org/) [Partnership For Carbon Transparency (PACT)](https://www.carbon-transparency.com/) [Pathfinder Protocol](https://wbcsd.github.io/data-exchange-protocol/v2).
+This repository and application represents [ZeroTwentyFifty](https://zerotwentyfifty.com)'s [PACT Conformant](https://www.zerotwentyfifty.com/blog/zerotwentyfifty-is-listed-as-a-pact-conformant-solution-by-wbcsd-pact) implementation of the [WBCSD](https://www.wbcsd.org/) [Partnership For Carbon Transparency (PACT)](https://www.carbon-transparency.com/) [Pathfinder Protocol](https://wbcsd.github.io/data-exchange-protocol/v2).

 It is part of our commitment to the fight against climate change, to bring Open Source implementations of critical